The trivial fiber topology and framed motives over the integers: Introduction

-Strict $\A^{1}$-invariance and additivity for framed presheaves \cite[Theorem 6.4]{Framed} are used in the proof of \cite[Corollary 7.6]{Framed} to show the levelwise Nisnevich fibrant replacement $\calM_\fr(X)_{\nis}$ is a motivic fibrant $\Omega_{s}$-spectrum in positive degrees.
-We refer to \cite{five-authors} for an $\infty$-categorical discussion of framed motives.
-In that setting, the motivic localization of $\calM_\fr(X)$ coincides with the group completion of $\calM_\fr(X)_{\nis}$.
+from \cite[Definition 5.2 (3)]{Framed}.
+Both strict $\A^{1}$-invariance and additivity for framed presheaves \cite[Theorem 6.4]{Framed} are used in the proof of \cite[Corollary 7.6]{Framed} to show the levelwise Nisnevich fibrant replacement $\calM_\fr(X)_{\nis}$ is a motivic fibrant $\Omega_{s}$-spectrum in positive degrees (the notation indicates $S^{1}$-loops).
+In \cite{five-authors}, it is shown that the motivic localization of $\calM_\fr(X)$ coincides with the group completion of the Nisnevich local replacement of $\calM_\fr(X)$.